matthiasverstraete/3d_recognizer/README.md

 ```
 The tool will automatically search a connected Intel Realsense L515 camera.
 If no camera was found,
 It will pretend a camera was connected and instead show some pre-recorded point clouds.
 This
-mode is mainly for demonstration purposes.
+mode is mainly for demonstration purposes (mock data is located in `data/mock`).

 ![main UI screenshot](./screenshot.png "main screenshot")